deadlysyn/archer/README.md

 ## Choices

 For any who care, these are some choices I've made and reasoning behind them.
-Thsee are strong opinions weakly held, so I reserve the right to change my mind.
+These are strong opinions weakly held, so I reserve the right to change my mind.

 Wired is nice and fast, but modern wifi is fast enough for me and useful while roaming.
 I've tried to ensure wifi works on first boot.
 To adhere to